stuartleeks/stuartleeks.com/content/about/projects.md

 ## My Projects

-### wsl-clock - automatically correct clock drift

-There has been a [long-running issue](https://github.com/microsoft/WSL/issues/4245) (now tracked [here](https://github.com/microsoft/WSL/issues/5324)) with WSL 2 where the clock in WSL 2 ends up behind the main system time.
-This causes a wide range of issues (for example, access tokens may be issued that the system doesn't think are valid).

-After tracking this down to something that only seems to happen after sleep/hibernation, I created a PowerShell script that is triggered on system resume and automates applying the step to correct the clock.
-I later updated this to be a command line app written in Go - see [https://github.com/stuartleeks/wsl-clock](https://github.com/stuartleeks/wsl-clock).

 ### Dev container CLI

 I'm [quite a big fan](https://stuartleeks.com/posts/vscode-devcontainers/) of the [dev containers feature of VS Code](https://code.visualstudio.com/docs/remote/containers) (especially [with WSL 2](#vs-code-remote-containers-aka-devcontainers)) and included a whole chapter on them in [my WSL 2 book](https://wsl.tips/book).